de-Manzanares/bitboard/README.md

 * Add an option to flip the board.
 * Add an option to undo moves.
 * Add an option to automatically display the board after each move.
+* Change move function so that moving a piece to the square it currently occupies does not count as a move.

 ---